315+ Telescopes Ranked

 Not Recommended Telescope

-The ExploraScope 114AZ is yet another strike out for Celestron – designed based on marketing terms and not performance.
+The ExploraScope 114AZ is yet another strikeout for Celestron, designed based on marketing terms and not performance.
 It’s certainly ironic that Celestron markets this scope as being able to achieve the “brightest, most detailed views, day or night” of any of the ExploraScope line of telescopes.
-The 80mm refractor marketed under the ExploraScope line almost certainly beats the 114AZ at all of those and has a slightly better low-power eyepiece to boot – all at a lower price tag.
+The 80mm refractor marketed under the ExploraScope line almost certainly beats the 114AZ at all of those and has a slightly better low-power eyepiece to boot—all at a lower price tag.

-The Optical Tube
+The Flawed Bird-Jones Optical Design

-The Celestron ExploraScope 114AZ is a Bird-Jones 114mm f/8.8 – identical to the Celestron AstroMaster 114 and 114LCM.
-I’ve found that these scopes are very difficult to collimate, and even when I manage to collimate them, the images still fall short of being sharp.
-They’re based on Newtonian reflectors but have a poorly designed and poorly manufactured corrector lens to fix the aberrations caused by their flawed spherical primary mirrors.
-It’s a nice design on paper, but Celestron’s implementation of the Bird-Jones design makes for a poor-quality scope with mushy images at best and unusable ones at worst.
+Bird-Jones optical systems are based on Newtonian reflector design but in most cases, they have a poorly designed and poorly manufactured corrector lens to fix the aberrations caused by the flawed spherical primary mirrors that Bird-Jones telescopes typically use in place of parabolic primary mirrors.
+It’s a nice design on paper, but Celestron’s implementation of the Bird-Jones design makes for a poor-quality scope, with mushy images at best and unusable ones at worst.

-Disturbingly, the ExploraScope manual neither tells one about the existence of collimation, nor how to do it, nor that the 114AZ needs it.
+I’ve also found these scopes to be very difficult to collimate.
+Even when I manage to collimate them, the images still fall short of being sharp.
+Disturbingly, the ExploraScope manual neither tells me about the existence of collimation, nor how to do it, nor that the 114AZ needs it.

-Of these, only the 20mm is usable, and it is not a great eyepiece – the cheap erecting design and low-quality coatings result in a lot of light loss and dim images as a result, the field of view is quite narrow at maybe 35 degrees or so, and the 50x it provides is a little much for a low-power eyepiece.
-The eyepiece also results in even fuzzier images than what is already provided by the Bird-Jones optics.
+Also, the field of view is quite narrow at 35 degrees or so, and the 50x magnification it provides is a little too much for a low-power eyepiece.
+The eyepiece also results in even fuzzier images than what is already provided by the telescope’s Bird-Jones optics.

-A 32mm or 25mm Plossl would be an order of magnitude better than the 20mm erecting eyepiece, as would a decent Plossl or even a Kellner eyepiece for higher magnification.
-This stupid “erecting” eyepiece design is provided solely for the function of advertising the scope for terrestrial viewing, because Celestron has a habit of marketing their cheap scopes at “nature/science” stores and other places where the consumer’s knowledge is basically limited to what the scope says on the box.
+A 32mm or 25mm Plossl is an order of magnitude better than the 20mm erecting eyepiece, as is a decent Plossl or even a Kellner eyepiece for higher magnification.

 AltAz Mount

-The ExploraScope mount is an alt-azimuth fork design on a lightweight (but sturdy) extruded aluminum tripod.
-Due to the way these mounts operate and the scopes they are designed for (long refractors), it is rather hard to get the desired fine motion capability with a very short optical tube like the Celestron ExploraScope 114AZ, but it does work acceptably.
-In my experience, it’s nowhere near as good as a Dobsonian or a good equatorial mount, and is likely to result in a lot of frustration when trying to keep the scope aimed at a target at high magnification.
+Due to the way these mounts operate and the scopes they are designed for (long refractors), it was rather hard to get the desired fine motion capability with a very short optical tube like the Celestron ExploraScope 114AZ.
+But it does work acceptably.

 Should I buy a used Celestron ExploraScope 114?